 We get it.
 Time flies.
 And if time has gotten away from you when it comes to filing your taxes, not to worry; you can request a business tax extension.
 While filing a business tax extension might seem faux pas, it’s actually relatively common.
-In fact, out of approximately 140 million U.S. tax filers, there are about 10 million businesses (and 5 million individuals) who file tax extensions annually.
+In fact, about 5.5 million businesses file tax extensions each year.

 If spring is your busy season, file for a business tax extension.
 If you had an emergency earlier this winter, file for a business tax extension.
 If you simply haven’t gotten your records together, file for a business tax extension.
 This will give you 6 more months to get your taxes squared away.